-Uganda is a landlocked country in East Africa whose diverse landscape encompasses the snow-capped Rwenzori Mountains and immense Lake Victoria.
+Uganda is a landlocked Country in East Africa, whose diverse landscape encompasses the snow-capped Rwenzori Mountains and immense Lake Victoria.
 Its abundant wildlife includes chimpanzees as well as rare birds.
-Remote Bwindi Impenetrable National Park is a renowned mountain gorilla sanctuary.
-Murchison Falls National Park in the northwest is known for its 43m-tall waterfall and wildlife such as hippos.
+The remote Bwindi Impenetrable National Park is a renowned mountain gorilla sanctuary.
+Murchison Falls National Park in the northwest, is known for its 43m-tall waterfall and wildlife such as hippos.
 Named after the dramatic Murchison Falls, which were christened by Sir Samuel Baker; Uganda’s Murchison Falls National Park is the Country’s largest protected wildlife sanctuary.
 Here, the mighty Nile River bisects flourishing savannahs, flanked by lush riverine woodlands, before bursting through a chasm in the Rift Valley escarpment to form the raging Murchison Falls.
-Wildlife enthusiasts can expect to see great pods of hippo and immense rafts of crocodile in-and-around the Nile as well as an array of exceptional water birds.
+Wildlife enthusiasts can expect to see great pods of hippo and immense rafts of crocodile in-and-around the Nile, as well as an array of exceptional water birds.
 Other fascinating wildlife include the rare Rothschild giraffe, lion, various antelope species, buffalo, leopard and spotted hyena.

 Milton Obote, became the country's first Prime Minister after independence; however, the country's notorious dictator Idi Amin soon toppled him.
 With the expulsion of Amin, Obote became a Prime Minister in 1985; he was forced to resign due to mounting proof of high-level government corruption.
 Yoweri Museveni became president of Uganda after taking power in 1986.